AaronLaw/my-setting/Raspberry Pi setup notes.md

 * Doing some experiment, such as Rails4, node.js.

 ----
-Service starts after power on
+Shortcut
 ====
+###Service starts after power on

 VNC

 BTSync

 Django

+### My tools

+python3.4 is "py", located in /opt/python3.4/bin/python3.4

+"py34-django" is the main develop environment for hobototes-data-centric apps

 ----
 2014-08-06: